BillZhucn/MLforMaterials/_sources/Resources.md

 # Resources

-There is a vibrant community of machine learning developers and open source packages for scientific research.
-Many of the links below have provided inspiration or borrowed content for this course.
+There is a vibrant community of machine learning developers and open-source packages for scientific research.
+Many of the links below have provided inspiration or borrowed content for this module.

 ![](./images/ml-python.png)
 (Image by [John Kitchen](https://kitchingroup.cheme.cmu.edu))